 Responsibilities:

-Travel up to 10% of the time for in-person work outside of Phoenix, AZ, including staff retreats, meetings, conferences, and professional development opportunities, as needed.
+Travel up to 10% of the time for in-person work outside of Washington, DC, including staff retreats, meetings, conferences, and professional development opportunities, as needed.

 Qualifications